djpeach/FishEngine/README.md

     > This step showed how to accept keyboard input and use that to move the "camera" around an infinite map
 * [05 - sprites](https://github.com/djpeach/FishEngine/tree/05-sprites)
     > This step created the SpriteSheet and Sprite class and then ended by using them in the Screen class to draw a repeating background from a custom sprite

+## Notes and Future Plans

+I am enjoying the course I am following here: [Game Programming](https://www.youtube.com/playlist?list=PLlrATfBNZ98c-CeNT-q_Z7ox3R_eIkF98)

+It is written by a professional game engine developer who worked for EA.
+It is a great change of pace to learn from a pro as opposed to just implementing what I think is best.
+I feel I am learning a lot, and at the very least seeing implementations of things we do in class such as pixel manipulation and boolean array for input and such.

+Right now I am following his implementations pretty strictly, but once I get further along, I plan to heavily modify the code or start from scratch with this as an example of important concepts and standards.
+I then plan to use it to make some sort of game that I really want to be multiplayer if I can get to that point.